BradleyGilden/frontend-concepts/HTML/lesson_02:Head_Element/README.md

-# Lesson 01: Basic Structure
+# Lesson 02: Head Element

-This is lesson 1 of David Gray's Tutorial along with some personal notes and modification
+This is lesson 2 of David Gray's Tutorial along with some personal notes and modification